Disappointed by 2018 so far? Here’s how to get out of your career rut!

-We’re only a few days into 2018, but already people are experiencing very different reactions to the new year:
+We’re only four months into 2018, but already people are experiencing very different reactions to the year:

-- Some people are full of positive expectations, and are already taking action on big plans for the next 12 months.
+- Some people are full of positive expectations, and are already taking action on big plans for the next eight months.

 - Others are feeling stuck, helpless, impassive, flat and stuck in a rut.

 If the latter group sounds like you, we’ve got something that will help.

 Take our Career Audit and discover what’s wrong

 One of the barriers to making big plans and taking positive action is that you need to know what you want to do.
 And that’s the sticking point for many people we speak to.